Executive and Personal Coaching

 3. We’ll choose a mutually available time to meet, either by phone, or Zoom.

 4. In our meeting you can outline what is happening and what you’d like to achieve.
 You can ask me any questions you have.
-We’ll discuss your concerns, logistics, and fees.
+This way we'll get to know each other, and have the information we need to determine if we wish to work together.

-6. I’ll send you a Coaching Agreement.
-Make a decision to move forward.
-Sign the agreement and return it to me.
+7. I’ll send you a Coaching Agreement.
+On making a decision to move forward, you sign the agreement and return it to me.
 Pay your first month retainer.

-7. I send you a link to my calendar and we get started.
+8. I send you a link to my calendar and we get started

 Here are some further FAQ's about job burnout.